- Student Conduct

 - Title IX Compliance

-Detailed policies and procedures affecting student life are printed in the Handbook of Operating Procedures (HOP) student section and are also available at http://hoop.utep.edu.
+Detailed policies and procedures affecting student life are printed in the Handbook of Operating Procedures (HOP) student section and are available on the Internet at http://hoop.utep.edu.
 The handbook supplements the rules and regulations of the Board of Regents and covers student conduct and discipline, use of University facilities, student organizations, educational records, and student publications.
 The Rules and Regulations of the Board of Regents of The University of Texas System are at http://www.utsystem.edu/bor/rules.htm.
-The administration of student discipline (academic dishonesty and general misconduct is the responsibility of the Associate Dean of Students who is located in the Office of Student Conduct and Conflict Resolution.
+The President has delegated responsibility for the administration of student discipline (academic dishonesty and general misconduct) to the Office of Student Conduct and Conflict Resolution.

 The University of Texas at El Paso administers student discipline according to established procedures of due process.
 Procedures are defined and described in the Rules and Regulations of the Board of Regents, Rule 50101, and in the Handbook of Operating Procedures (HOP).

 Students should check with appropriate departments whose policy or regulation is of concern.
-If necessary, students need to refer to the rules in the Regents' Rules and Regulations (http://www.utsystem.edu/bor/rules) and the HOP.
-The Office of Student Life can assist on this matter.
-This set of rules is available at http://hoop.utep.edu.
+If necessary, students need to refer to the Regents' Rules and the HOP.
+The Office of Student Life can assist with such matters.

-Computer usage violations, use of alcoholic beverages, dishonesty, gambling, defacing of property, endangering the health or safety of others, use of obscene and threatening language, altering of records, possession or use of firearms, failure to respond promptly to official notices and other incidents will subject the student to disciplinary action.
+Computer usage violations, use of alcoholic beverages, dishonesty, gambling, defacing of property, endangering the health or safety of others, use of obscene and threatening language, altering of records, possession or use of firearms, and failure to respond promptly to official notices and other incidents, are among the behaviors that will subject the student to disciplinary action.

-Unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, may subject students to civil and criminal liabilities.
-UTEP's policy on Peer-to-Peer Sharing can be found at http://admin.utep.edu/Default.aspx?tabid=63689.
-Penalties for copyrighted violations may be found at: http://www.copyright.gov/title17/92chap5.html.
-Additionally, students may be subjected to disciplinary action as described in this section.
+Unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, can subject students to civil and criminal liabilities.
+UTEP’s policy on Peer-to-Peer Sharing can be found at http://admin.utep.edu/Default.aspx?tabid=63689.
+Penalties for copyrighted violations can be found at: http://www.copyright.gov/title17/92chap5.html.
+Additionally, students can be subjected to disciplinary action as described in this section.

 A person commits an offense under Section 42.06, Texas Penal Code, if he knowingly initiates, communicates or circulates a report of a present, past, or future bombing, fire, offense, or other emergency that he knows is false or baseless and that would ordinarily: (1) cause action by an official or volunteer agency organized to deal with emergencies; (2) place a person in fear of imminent serious bodily injury; or (3) prevent or interrupt the occupation of a building, room, place of assembly, place to which the public has access, or aircraft, automobile, or other mode of conveyance.
 The offense under Section 42.06, Texas Penal Code, of making such a false alarm or report involving a public or private institution of higher education is a state jail felony.
 An individual adjudged guilty of a state jail felony shall be punished by confinement in a state jail for any term of not more than two years or less than 180 days and, in addition to confinement, an individual adjudged guilty of a state jail felony may be punished by a fine not to exceed $10,000.